cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   of the codepoint space has been allocated, and the space is abundant (although the early numbers are more efficient than the later ones).
-  Implementations receiving an unknown tag number can choose to simply ignore it or to process it as an unknown tag number wrapping the enclosed data item.
+  Implementations receiving an unknown tag number can choose to simply ignore it or to process it as an unknown tag number wrapping the enclosed tag content data item.
 The IANA registry in {{ianatags}} is the appropriate way to address the extensibility of this codepoint space.